rse/mqtt-json-rpc/README.md

 About
 -----

-This is a small wrapper around the [MQTT.js](https://www.npmjs.com/package/mqtt) API of [Node.js](https://nodejs.org/), for
+This is a addon for the [MQTT.js](https://www.npmjs.com/package/mqtt) API of [Node.js](https://nodejs.org/), for
 [Remote Procedure Call](https://en.wikipedia.org/wiki/Remote_procedure_call) (RPC)